Finding the Top Financial Advisor Firms in Greenville, South Carolina

-Nachman Norwood & Parrot, Inc. is the top firm in Greenville, with more than $1.5 billion in assets under management.
-This fee-based firm has nine advisors on staff.
+Nachman Norwood & Parrot, Inc. is the top firm in Greenville, with the largest amount in assets under management (AUM).
+This fee-based firm has multiple advisors on staff.
 The team includes five certified financial planners (CFPs), two chartered retirement plans specialists (CRPS), two accredited investment fiduciaries (AIFs), one certified divorce financial analyst (CDFA), one chartered retirement plan counselor (CRPC), one certified private wealth advisor (CPWA) and one certified investment management analyst (CIMA).

 The firm’s clients are a fairly even mix of individuals and high-net-worth individuals.
 It also has institutional clients, including pension and profit-sharing plans, charitable organizations and other corporations.
 The firm has no minimum account size, but does mandate a $1 million minimum for its wrap fee program.

 Portfolio management fees are based on a percentage of assets under management.
 Some employees of the firm are also broker-dealers and may earn commissions.
 This is a conflict of interest.
 The firm does not pay an advisory fee for investments where a commission is paid, though.

 Nachman Norwood & Parrott Background

 Services offered by the firm include portfolio management, separate account managers, financial planning, estate planning, retirement planning, general consulting, retirement plan consulting and service to retirement and pension plan participants.

 Nachman Norwood & Parrott Investment Strategy

 Advisors at Nachman use a variety of strategies and analysis methods to manage clients’ portfolios.
 The principal methods of analysis are fundamental analysis -- including financial strength ratios, price-to-earnings ratios, dividend yields and growth rate-to-price ratios -- and technical analysis.